drinkataco/cdk-static-site/README.md

 ![Lint and Tests](https://github.com/drinkataco/cdk-static-site/actions/workflows/main.yml/badge.svg)

-This repositories purpose is to provision a Cloudfront distribution for an S3 bucket fronted by a Route53 DNS Record.
+This repositories purpose is to provision a Cloudfront distribution for an S3 bucket fronted by .

 ![Diagram](./assets/diagram.png)